grantj-re3/HandyOtherDoco/Health/SleepAndInsomnia/Notes_HowToSleepWell.md

   * Morning: exercise
 - General: ensure bedroom is dark, cool and quiet
 - General: reduce calorie intake
-- General: consider the "quarter of an hour rule" - if awake for 15 minutes then get up and do something else; go to bed when sleepy again; you might need to do this severl times in the one night
+- General: consider the ***quarter of an hour rule*** - if awake for 15 minutes then get up and do something else; go to bed when sleepy again; you might need to do this several times in the one night

 Napping during the day:

 - About 30 minutes is optimal
-- 1pm to 4pm is ideal
+- During the 1pm to 4pm window is ideal
-- It can:
+- Short ("power") napping can:
   * lift mood
   * improve concentration and creativity
 - It is a behaviour which can be learnt